 Coming on to the Teen Darwaza, this place was essentially an egress from the Bhadra fort in the eastern direction.
 This gateway has three arches which lead to a very large enclosure mainly forming an outer courtyard of the palace which was known as the Maidan Shah in the earlier days.
 The height of these arches is about 25 feet each.
 Ahmed Shah built them immediately after the foundation of Ahmedabad was completed in the year 1415.

 By Air.
-Sardar Vallabhbhai Airport is the nearby airport.
-It is quite well connected with other cities like Delhi, Mumbai, Bengaluru. etc. After deboarding the flight, you can easily find a cab to reach any part of the city.
+Sardar Vallabhbhai Airport (AMD) is the nearby airport situated at a distance of about 10-20 km.
+It is quite well connected with other Indian cities via direct and connecting flights.
+After deboarding the flight, you can easily find a cab to reach any part of the city.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here